broadbear/dynamic-interview-project/README.md

 Link to app
 https://peaceful-reaches-50301-4559649b3f6c.herokuapp.com/signup

-Known issues
-- The hosted app currently runs out of memory during encyrption/decryption when sending a transaction.
-It works fine on my laptop.
-I would rather not upgrade to a more powerful host server and am able to demonstrate it on my laptop.

 Requirements
 - Authenticated is able to create multiple wallets.
 - All interactions with custodial wallets are on the backend via an API.